The Best Cactus Soil: A Mineral Mix Recipe for Rare Cacti

 A well-mixed mineral cactus soil.
 Five ingredients in roughly the right proportions.

-What goes in a mineral cactus mix?
+What goes in a cactus soil mix?

 Inorganic · Aggregate